-- □ Objective 1 To preserve and nurture the social coherence of the village and its outlying settlements. - □ Objective 2 To manage the development of new housing to provide dwellings, which will meet the requirements of the village's demographic profile while conforming to the principles of sustainability, and to meet the emerging Local Plan requirement. - □ Objective 3 To direct the location of new housing development so as to minimise the impact of increased traffic flows on the core part of the village. - □ Objective 4 To include in new development layouts, footpaths and cycle ways to encourage less reliance on vehicles within the village.
+- □ Objective 1 To preserve and nurture the social cohesion of the village and its outlying settlements. - □ Objective 2 To manage the development of new housing to provide dwellings, which will meet the requirements of the village's demographic profile while conforming to the principles of sustainability, and to meet the emerging Local Plan requirement. - □ Objective 3 To direct the location of new housing development so as to minimise the impact of increased traffic flows on the core part of the village. - □ Objective 4 To include in new development layouts, footpaths and cycleways to encourage less reliance on vehicles within the village. - □ Objective 5 To preserve the rural aspect of the village, its green spaces and its separation from adjacent villages. - □ Objective 6 To enhance village services and facilities to provide for the needs of an increasing population through times of changing lifestyles and evolving technology. - □ Objective 7 To reduce the environmental impact of additional housing by conserving and enhancing biodiversity and encouraging the adoption of sustainable technologies and lifestyles.

-- □ Objective 5 To preserve the rural aspect of the village, its green spaces and its separation from adjacent villages. - □ Objective 6 To provide more parking places within the village to relieve parking problems and reduce traffic hazards, particularly in the areas around the school and Co-operative shop. - □ Objective 7 To enhance village services and facilities to provide for the needs of an increasing population through times of changing lifestyles and evolving technology. - □ Objective 8 To reduce the environmental impact of additional housing by conserving and enhancing biodiversity, and encouraging the adoption of sustainable technologies and lifestyles. - Objective 9 To conserve the built heritage of the village by ensuring that all new developments and any alterations to existing buildings conform to the requirements of the VDS.
+□ Objective 8 - To conserve the built heritage of the village by ensuring that all new development and any alterations to existing buildings are sensitive to their setting and have appropriate regard for the guidance in the Village Design Statement (VDS).